Stuart Littler

-Stuart Littler (born 19 February 1979) is the head coach of Oldham in RFL League 1.
+Stuart Littler (born 19 February 1979) is the former head coach of Oldham in RFL League 1.
 He is a former Ireland international rugby league footballer and a former head coach of Ireland.

 Littler played for the Salford City Reds in the Super League, playing for his hometown club, Leigh Centurions and finishing his career with Swinton Lions, retiring at the end of the 2016 season.